naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Loader | Scripts- (Project, Local) | Configuration of the resource loader used with novel script resources.
+Initialization Script | Null | Name of the script to play right after the engine initialization.
+Title Script | Null | Name of the script to play when showing the Title UI.
+Can be used to setup the title screen scene (backgound, music, etc).
 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.
 Enable Community Modding | False | Whether to allow adding external novel scripts to the build.
 External Loader | Scripts- (Local) | Configuration of the resource loader used with external novel script resources.